Well-posedness for mean-field evolutions arising in superconductivity

 Another ingredient that we need is the following string of critical potential theory estimates.
 The Sobolev embedding for $W^{1,d}(\R^d)$ gives that $\|\nabla\triangle^{-1}w\|_{\Ld^\infty}$ is {\it almost} bounded by the $\Ld^d(\R^d)$-norm of $w$, while the Calderón-Zygmund theory gives that $\|\nabla^2\triangle^{-1}w\|_{\Ld^\infty}$ is {\it almost} bounded by the $\Ld^\infty(\R^d)$-norm of $w$.
-The following result makes these assertions precise in a quantitative way, somehow in the spirit of~\cite{Brezis-Gallouet-80}.
-Item~(iii) can be found e.g. in~\cite[Appendix]{Lin-Zhang-00} in a slightly different form, but we were unable to find items~(i) and~(ii) in the literature.
-(By $(-\triangle)^{-1}$ we henceforth mean the convolution with the Coulomb kernel, that is, given $w\in C^\infty_c(\R^d)$, $v=(-\triangle)^{-1}w$ is meant as the decaying solution of $-\triangle v=w$.)
+The following result makes these assertions precise in a quantitative way in the spirit of Brézis and Gallouët~\cite{Brezis-Gallouet-80}.
+Item~(iii) can be found e.g.\@ in~\cite[Appendix]{Lin-Zhang-00} in a slightly different form, but we were unable to find items~(i) and~(ii) in the literature.
+The proof is postponed to Appendix~\ref{app:proofs-prel}.
+(By $-\triangle^{-1}$ we henceforth mean the convolution with the Green's kernel.)